 Partitions are like rooms in our hard drive, and it is the place where data lives.
 To make sure that different data are stored in separate rooms we would split partition.
-Split Partition is a good way for sorting information and data.
+Split Partition or resize partition is a good way for sorting information and data.
 What's more, it is too risky if we put system files and other files in the same partition, and splitting partition increases data security.

 Speaking of splitting partition, many would wonder: Is it possible to split partition without losing data.
 Yes, absolutely!
 Many people have successfully split NTFS partition and split other Windows partition with Partition Manager, a small program designed to split partition and do other changes to partitions.
 The amazing program also allows users to shrink and extend partitions.

 Tips for Splitting Partition

 1. Splitting partition may cause loss to your data, therefore data backup is recommended.

 2. You'd better not split the partition that includes your operating system.

 3. Before splitting partition, make sure that you have checked the partition.

 4. Do not try to split a primary partition.
 Primary partition is the one that contains the boot files (bootmgr, ntldr, etc.)

 If you want to split partition or cut partition, Partition Manager can assist you to split Windows partition, which only takes 5 easy steps.

 1. Download and install Partition Manager on your computer.
 After you launch the program you would find all your partitions displayed on the interface.